AplaProject/apla-docs-en/introduction/api2.rst

 * *tablename* - table name.
 * *id* - entry ID.
 * *[columns]* - a list of requested columns, separated by commas.
 If not specified, all columns will be returned.
 The id column will be returned in all cases.
+* *[vde]* - specify *true*, if you need to recieve the record from the table in VDE.
+In the other case you don't need to specify this parameter.

 .. code::